Infineon/linux-optiga-trust-m/README.md

 For more details, please refer to  [ec_keygen_and_sign](./provider-scripts/ec_keygen_and_sign/).

+#### Sign using pem file

-Example for Reference Keys in file format:
+Example for Signing using Reference Keys in file format:

 Signing the message in the test_sign.txt file using the OPTIGA™ Trust M ECC key and saving the generated signature in the test_sign.sig file.